masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### mp4BinPath

-the path to the mp4 writer executable file
+The path to the mp4 writer executable file

 **Type:** String